AdityaTarale/rvelocity-cli/README.md

 # rvelocity-cli
 ![npm version](https://img.shields.io/npm/v/rvelocity-cli)

-`rvelocity-cli`
-is a simple and efficient command-line tool to generate React and React Native components.
-It helps developers reduce repetitive tasks by automatically generating the necessary files, including component files, styles, and barrel files, based on the environment (ReactJS or React Native).
+A CLI for generating and managing React and React Native components with ease.

+## Description & Introduction

+`rvelocity-cli` simplifies the development process by offering quick commands to initialize new React/React Native projects and create components.
+It helps developers focus on building features rather than dealing with repetitive tasks.

-## Features
+## Technical Features

-- Generate components for both ReactJS and React Native.
-- Automatically creates `Component.tsx`, `styles.ts`/`styles.css`, and `index.ts` files.
+- **Initialize Project Setup**: Set up a React/React Native project with the required structure and configuration in one command.
-- Easy-to-use CLI commands to speed up component creation.
+- **Create Components**: Generate React or React Native components using a single command to speed up development.
-- Reduces repetitive tasks, allowing you to focus on building features.

 ## Installation